-Travel and Tourism Trends for 2020 in the UK and Europe
+UK Travel and Tourism Trends for 2020

 In an industry as fast paced as Travel and Tourism, we understand the importance of keeping our fingers on the pulse in order to identify market trends and spot new opportunities for our SEO clients.
 As an SEO Agency with long standing experience in the travel and tourism sector we’d like to share some of the top trends that we’ve seen so far in 2020 and how they’re influencing the market: